cube3power/atsd/rule-engine/functions-text.md

   urlencode(string s) string
 ```

-Encodes `s` into the URL format by replacing unsafe characters with "%" followed by 2 digits.
+Encodes `s` into URL format by replacing unsafe characters with "%" followed by 2 digits.

 ### `jsonencode`